pbek/QOwnNotes/doc/scripting/README.rst

     // load and log persistent variable
     script.log(script.getPersistentVariable("PersistentVariablesTest/myVar", "nothing here yet"));

+Please make sure to use a meaningful prefix in your key like ``PersistentVariablesTest/myVar`` because the variables are accessible from all scripts.

 You may also want to take a look at the example `persistent-variables.qml <https://github.com/pbek/QOwnNotes/blob/develop/doc/scripting/persistent-variables.qml>`__.